 - Mailing a hard-copy feedback form

-A What We Heard report on feedback received through the Interior Forest Policy process is expected to be released early in 2020.
+A What We Heard report on feedback received through the Interior Forest Policy process is expected to be released spring 2020.
 The ideas that have been received are now being considered with respect to the four government objectives shared; ideas that support one or more objective will inform options for policy reform recommended to government.
-Further policy direction based on the feedback is anticipated to start in spring 2020.
+Further policy direction based on the feedback is anticipated to start in 2020.